 The established threshold value for reporting refers to the threshold defined by the manufacturer in its risk assessment in a way to avoid over or under-reporting.
 In this section the manufacturer should describe how he has determined potential risk and which signal was detected.

-Thresholds of risk for trend reporting should be defined at the beginning of the designing and manufacturing process in accordance with the risk-benefit analysis and reference to them should be reported in trend report.
+Thresholds of risk for trend reporting should be defined at the beginning of the designing and manufacturing processes in accordance with the risk-benefit analysis and reference to them should be reported in trend report.

 With particular reference to medical devices, risk can be considered as the results of two components:

-probability of damage occurring;
+probability of harm occurring;

-consequences of the damage, meaning severity of the damage.
+consequences of the harm, meaning severity of the damage.

 Benefit is defined as the benefit of a medical device which is related to the likelihood and extent of the health improvement expected from its use.

-With regard to in-vitro diagnostics devices, risk can be considered as the results of three components:
+With regard to in-vitro diagnostic devices, risk can be considered as the result of three components:

 the expected performance during its clinical use;